asyrjasalo/kongman/README.md

 Help yourself with `make` rules.
 If not helpful, please elaborate in an issue.

 Rules use virtualenvs `.venvs/dev` testing and `./venvs/release` for building.

 They also handle [testkong/docker-compose.yml](https://github.com/asyrjasalo/kongpose/blob/master/docker-compose.yml) containing:
 - Kong + PostgreSQL
 - Konga (Admin webapp) + MongoDB

-To get everything for above, run tests, build and install from source:
+To create the above, run tests on it, build the package and install it:

     make